101 Fun Things to Do at Home During Lockdown (Free Printable List)

 As well as basic supplies, try to get some arts and crafts supplies so that you can make things with your family.

-Try and get a couple packs of playing cards, some dice, and maybe some board games, etc., to have things to play.
+A couple packs of playing cards, some dice, and maybe some board games, etc., to have things to play would also be handy.

 This is one of those times that I hope you don’t cross everything off, and that we all can get back to life as we know it very soon.